Looking Closely at the Growth Curve for ESS Tech Inc. (GWH)

 Deutsche Bank gave a rating of “Hold” to GWH, setting the target price at $7 in the report published on March 31st of the previous year.

-During the last 5 trading sessions, GWH rose by +0.42%, which changed the moving average for the period of 200-days by -57.72% in comparison to the 20-day moving average, which settled at $2.39.
-In addition, ESS Tech Inc. saw -0.82% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GWH fell by -6.91%, which changed the moving average for the period of 200-days by -59.11% in comparison to the 20-day moving average, which settled at $2.36.
+In addition, ESS Tech Inc. saw -5.76% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading